-Uhm, pretty sure viciously beating a cop is basically as bad as killing someone.
+Uhm, pretty sure viciously beating a cop is basically as bad as killing someone, legally.
 And this town is so messed up with so much hatred towards Takuma, I can bet they’d be let off on charges somehow.

 I saw people in the comments acting like this is some big town scandal and they’re all letting Takuma live so that they can continue to have a scapegoat for future events, but all of these people are so selfish and evil, why the frick would they give a crap about whether or not other people can use him in the future?
 I mean, if the disappearances still happen even after Takuma is killed/sent to hell, just blame his vengeful ghost or something.
 It’s no more ridiculous than claiming he’s the child of the devil using an evil website to send people to hell.